tanmay-pro/SimpleRA/README.md

 ```
 CLEAR <table_name>
 ```
-- Removes table from system
+- Removes table from the system
 - The table has to have previously existed in the system to remove it
-- If you want to keep any of the changes you've made to an old table or want to keep the new table, make sure to export !
+- If you want to keep any of the changes you've made to an old table or want to keep the new table, make sure to export!

 Run: `CLEAR B`